GoogleCloudPlatform/cloud-pubsub-sendmail/README.md

 SMTP is very flexible but that flexibility can be challenging to deal with from a configuration perspective.
 The best way to deal with problems in the configuration is to do incremental testing and look at the [Cloud Functions Logs](https://cloud.google.com/functions/docs/monitoring/logging).

-## Why did I write this?
+## Why was this written?

 Google Cloud recommends using tools such as [SendGrid to send emails from Cloud Functions triggered by Cloud Pub/Sub](https://cloud.google.com/security-command-center/docs/how-to-enable-real-time-notifications).
 Static IP addresses are available from services like SendGrid at designated service tiers.
+Services such as SendGrid offer many production level features and are supported by the service vendors.
 If your mail volume is relatively low but you still need a static IP, using a native Cloud Function like pubsub_sendmail may be cost effective.
 The tradeoff, of course, is that you must implement and support the Cloud Function.
-The function supports the use of a static IP using the VPC Access Connector along with Cloud NAT.
+The pubsub_sendmail function supports the use of a static IP using the VPC Access Connector along with Cloud NAT.

 ## Diagram